Brooke Hogan

-Brooke took an early interest in music, and began working on her first studio album in 2002.
-In an attempt to promote her music career, Hogan and her father appeared in a one-hour special on VH1.
-The special proved to be a ratings success, leading to Hogan and her family starring in the reality television series Hogan Knows Best (2005–07).
-The show saw a then teenage Brooke struggling with her overprotective father and recording her debut album.
-Her first studio album, Undiscovered, was released in 2006.
-It was preceded by the single "About Us", which entered the top-forty of the Billboard Hot 100 chart.
+As a recording artist, she used the show and her appearance on a one-hour special on VH1 to promote her musical work.
+She signed with SoBe Entertainment and record producer Scott Storch to release her debut studio album, Undiscovered (2006), which moderately entered the Billboard 200.
+It was led by the single "About Us" (featuring Paul Wall), which peaked within the top 40 of the Billboard Hot 100.

-While Hogan began working on her second album, personal struggles among her family led to the cancellation of Hogan Knows Best.
-This led to Hogan starring in her own television series, Brooke Knows Best (2008–09).
-Though her parents and brother made numerous appearances throughout the series, it mainly focused on Brooke and the recording of her new music.
-Hogan's second studio album, The Redemption (2009), failed to match the success of its predecessor.
-The album spawned two singles, neither of which had much success.
-Following the conclusion of Brooke Knows Best, Hogan pursued a career in acting, making numerous appearances in low budget films and television shows.
-In 2012, Hogan signed on to appear on Total Nonstop Action Wrestling (TNA), alongside her father.
-She was released from the series after a year on the program.
-Hogan starred in the satire film L.A.
-Slasher (2015), and worked on two extended plays consisting of country music in 2015 and 2018.
+From 2008 to 2009, Hogan starred in her own television series, Brooke Knows Best.
+Though her parents and brother made numerous appearances throughout the series, it mainly focused on Brooke and the recording of her music.
+Her second album, The Redemption (2009), was released independently and narrowly entered the Billboard 200.
+Following the conclusion of Brooke Knows Best, Hogan has made numerous appearances in various media.
+In 2012, Hogan signed with Total Nonstop Action Wrestling (TNA) as an on-screen personality manager for their female division, The Knockouts.

 Early life

-Brooke Ellen Bollea was born May 5, 1988, in Tampa, Florida, the older child of Hulk Hogan (Terry Gene Bollea) and Linda Claridge.
-She has one younger brother, Nick Hogan (Nick Bollea).
+Brooke Ellen Bollea was born May 5, 1988, in Tampa, Florida, the older child of Hulk Hogan (Terry Gene Bollea; 1953–2025) and Linda Claridge.
+She has a younger brother, Nick.

 In high school, she took dance classes, voice lessons, piano lessons, and gymnastics.
 She joined the cheerleading squad of her Clearwater, Florida school, Clearwater Central Catholic High School, in her first year (though she only stayed at the school for the first half of first year).
-She also sang inhibitor chorus for CCCHS.
+She also sang in chorus for CCCHS.
 Hogan graduated from high school at the age of sixteen.

 Career

-2002–05: Music beginnings and reality series
+2002–2005: Music beginnings and reality series

 Hogan was signed to Trans Continental Records in 2002.
 Some music was produced with LFO member Rich Cronin's assistance.
 The album's lead single, "Everything to Me", was released in July 2004.
 The song appeared at number one on the Hot 100 Singles Sales chart in the United States, and number 97 on the Billboard Hot 100.
 To promote the album, Hogan toured with Hilary Duff on her Most Wanted Tour throughout the US, as well as with the Backstreet Boys on their Up Close & Personal Tour, both of which took place from mid 2004 to early 2005.
-The album, Brooke Hogan: This Voice, was slated for a September 21, 2004 release date, but the album was not released.
+The album, Brooke Hogan: This Voice, was slated for a September 21, 2004 release date, but the album was not released due to TransContinental Records' bankruptcy.